lnsongxf/dsge-models/README.md

 # DSGE Modeling App

-This is a web application for running DSGE model simulations.
+This is a Web application for running DSGE model simulations.
 It was developed at the International Monetary Fund as part of a research project on macroeconomic policy in low-income countries supported by the UK's Department for International Development.

 # License